colxi/data-type-convert/README.md

-# data-type-convert (FASM Assembly)
+# data-type-convert (FASM)

-**16BIT FASM assembly minimal library**, focused into provide the essential resources, to **convert byte values to diferent ASCII representations**.
-Code is no OS dependant, so should run easily under most 16BIT enviroments, and is also easilly portable to 32BIT architectures.
+**16BIT x86 minimal library written in FASM assembly**, focused into provide the essential resources, to **convert byte values to diferent ASCII representations**.
+Code is no OS dependant, so should run under all kind of 16BIT enviroments, and could be easilly ported to 32BIT architectures.

 -----
 ###  Available procedures: